Seoul, Korea, 2023

 The more income I’ll derive from Wander, Wonder, Write, the more time I’ll dedicate to my essays.
 I’d like to:

-Initiate chats and digital meetings to bring readers and travelers in contact with one another.
-I’d like my publication to become a community.
+• Initiate chats and digital meetings to bring readers and travelers in contact with one another.
+I’d like to develop my publication into a community.

 Why Did You Become a Nomad?